TomStuart92/CV/README.md

 #### Consultant Data Analyst at The Kessler Group, Australia
 (May 2014 to September 2015)

-- Responsible for carrying out a range of analysis including regression modeling including multivariate analysis, decision trees, cluster analysis as well as financial forecasting and demographic profiling.
+- Responsible for carrying out a range of analysis including regression modelling including multivariate analysis, decision trees, cluster analysis as well as financial forecasting and demographic profiling.
 - Role included heavy use of SQL and SAS, as well as exposure to R and Python.

 ## Interests